-American musket-armed troops can fire an ammunition innovation called buck and ball, a paper cartridge containing one round ball and three buckshot.
+American muskets can fire an ammunition innovation called buck and ball, a paper cartridge containing one round ball and three buckshot.
 Troops firing buck and ball apply a +1 fire combat modifier when charging or being charged during fire combat.
 British forces only can fire buck and ball when specified in the scenario.